 Almost all states require that a deed be notarized and filed, and some states require that it also be witnessed.
 First, the transferring party should go to a notary, who will notarize and witness the signature.
 Next, the transferring party should record the deed by filing it with the land records office in the county where the property is located (also commonly called a country recorder, land registry or register of deeds).
 The office will keep a copy and return the original to the transferring party.

 What are trust deeds and contracts for deeds?

 There are two common "deeds" that aren't really deeds at all because they don't transfer property:

 - Trust deed: a trust deed (or deed of trust) is really a mortgage that transfers title to land to a trustee who holds the land as security for a loan.
 When the loan is paid off, the title is transferred back to the borrower.

 - Contract for deed: a contract for deed is really a contract and grants one party title to property until the other party pays off his or her loans, upon which title is transferred back to the original borrower.

 Real property typically represents a person's largest investment in their life.
 This means that documents establishing ownership should be very carefully constructed by a professional.
-Contact a local real estate attorney for a free initial case review to learn how they can help protect your interests now and far into the future.
+Contact a local real estate attorney to learn how they can help protect your interests now and far into the future.